-SAS Programming II: Data Management 852 and Analysis
+852 SAS Programming II: Data Management and Analysis

 Spring.
-1(1-0) P: EPI 851 R: Open to graduate students in the Epidemiology major or approval of department.
+1(1-0) P: EPI 851 R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.

 A programming approach to plan and write SAS programs to solve common data management and data analysis problems.